asebrech/tokenizeArt/README.md

 ---

-## 📜 License
+## 📄 License

-MIT License - See individual dependencies for their licenses.
+MIT License - See LICENSE file for details

 ---